MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 1. Click **OK** and close dialog boxes

 Now you can access the Apps > Microsoft Mesh App (Preview) > MyContent folder on your desktop and start adding your content for the Mesh app.
-Alternative, you can also use OneDrive web.
+Alternatively but not recommended, you can also use OneDrive web.

 ### Import user content